mohd-afeef-badri/psd/docs/install.md

 **MED support:**

-Follow this to build PSD with `med` support, use `--with-hdf5=$SALOMEPREFIX/hdf5 --with-medfile=$SALOMEPREFIX/medfile --with-medcoupling=$SALOMEPREFIX/MEDCOUPLING` to provide med supports.
+Follow this to build PSD with `med` support, use
+- provide SALOME's hdf5 `--with-hdf5=$SALOMEPREFIX/hdf5`
+- provide SALOME's medfile `--with-medfile=$SALOMEPREFIX/medfile`
+- provide SALOME's MedCoupling `--with-medcoupling=$SALOMEPREFIX/MEDCOUPLING`
+All these flags can be set by downloading SALOME and providing the SALOME's install path directory in `SALOMEPREFIX`.

 ## Installation Procedure 2
 **I install my own dependencies for PSD**